-If the upload of the Active Sequence fails it is good to keep an eye on Adobe's Media Encoder (AME).
-Sometimes AME gives you a good hint what the issue could be.
-But in general if it fails to render the Sequence, the upload will logically fail and the Panel shows a red circle.
+If the Active Sequence upload fails, it is good to keep an eye on Adobe's Media Encoder (AME).
+Sometimes AME gives you a good hint of what the issue could be.
+But in general, if it fails to render the Sequence, the upload will logically fail, and the Panel shows a red circle.

-In Media Encoder, when you see a yellow warning sign next to "Failed" you can click it and a text editor should launch with a long text document.
+When you see a yellow warning sign next to "Failed," you can click it in Media Encoder, and a text editor launches with a long text document.
 Typically the last line of this long log will tell what the issue is.
 Feel free to send the entire log to Support to troubleshoot the issue further.

 Incrementing the File Name

-As we are starting to discover and figure out solutions for failed uploads, it is good to first check if you're able to queue/ render the sequence directly in AME without the Frame.io Panel.
+As we start to discover and figure out solutions for failed uploads, it is good first to check if you can queue/ render the sequence directly in AME without the Frame.io Panel.
 We had several occasions where queueing the sequence did not work, which could only be solved by re-installing Premiere Pro.

-Another reason for users reporting failed uploads was AME not being able to write files to a certain location.
-To test if it is a permission issue simply try to set the render output location to Custom Folder... and select your Desktop.
-If it renders out fine and the upload starts, then you know that the permissions have to be adjusted on your former output location.
+Another reason for users reporting failed uploads was that AME could not write files to a certain location.
+To test if it is a permission issue, try to set the render output location to Custom Folder... and select your Desktop.
+If it renders out fine and the upload starts, you know that the permissions must be adjusted on your former output location.

 Folder Doesn't Exist